 Alberta College of Dental Technologists of Alberta

 British Columbia College of Dental Technicians of British Columbia

 Québec Ordre des technologues en prothèses et appareils dentaires du Québec

 We’re building tools to help applicants on their journey to becoming licensed Canadian Dental Technology Professionals.

-Immigrating to Canada and launching your new career as a registered dental technology professional takes a lot of thought, time and patience.
-These resources will guide you in pre-arrival planning, immigration, choosing where to live and practice, and navigating your new work environment.
+We’ll guide you in pre-arrival planning, choosing where to live and practice, and navigating your new work environment.